 The bloody attack on the In Amenas gas facility in south-eastern Algeria was its first big operation, showing that he remained influential despite his marginalisation within AQIM.

 Among the hundreds of hostages seized were many Western workers.
 By the time Algerian forces had brought the crisis to an end, 38 people were dead, of whom all but one were foreigners.

-It was thought Belmokhtar's aim had been to move the Western hostages to northern Mali, a region taken over last year by Islamist militants.
-French troops launched an offensive last month to drive them out.
+It was thought Belmokhtar's aim had been to move the Western hostages to northern Mali, where French troops had intervened to oust an alliance of Islamist militants.

-Sightings of Belmokhtar had been reported in the two main cities in northern Mali, Timbuktu and Gao, since the al-Qaeda-linked rebels seized control of the region.
+Sightings of Belmokhtar had been reported in the two main cities in northern Mali, Timbuktu and Gao, since the al-Qaeda-linked rebels seized control of the region in 2011.